godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 you to download the ball's sample project we prepared for you:
 :download:`instancing.zip <files/instancing.zip>`.

 Extract the archive on your computer.
+To import it, you need the project manager.
+The project manager is accessed by opening Godot, or if you already have Godot opened, click on *Project -> Quit to Project List* (:kbd:`Ctrl + Shift + Q`)

-Then, open Godot, and in the project manager, click the Import button to import the project.
+In the project manager, click the *Import* button to import the project.

 .. image:: img/instancing_import_button.png